Promo Code Today: Book Online and Save $35

 7. Ceramic Pans and Other Cookware

 Ceramic cookware is very popular for its non-stick cooking surface.
 Generally, a ceramic coating is bonded to the metal of such cookware.
 This coating can be applied to any metal, including aluminum, stainless steel, copper or cast iron.
 There is no exclusion here, as all dishwasher detergents can contain bleach and citric acids that are too harsh for the finish.
-Only hand wash can be applied to ceramic pans, pots and other cookware.
+Only hand washing can be applied to ceramic pans, pots, and other cookware.

 8. Most Plastic Items